 In recent years, DESE has provided a wide array of resources and supports to assist educators in identifying, selecting, and implementing existing, high-quality instructional materials in other content areas.
 Yet there has been a dearth of high-quality materials available for history and social science, particularly at the elementary and middle school levels, and particularly with regards to materials that are aligned to the Massachusetts content standards.
 As a result, history and social science educators across Massachusetts often spend considerable time and effort creating materials from scratch.
 We hope that Investigating History can support history educators and students statewide by providing them with strong, comprehensive curricular materials.

-Each unit is then piloted in fifteen to twenty classrooms across the state, reflecting a diversity of geography, student demographics, and teacher experience.
-As part of the pilot, an independent, third-party research team based at Boston University is undertaking a rigorous and thorough evaluation of teachers' and students' experiences with the materials.
-They will draw on classroom observations and artifacts, as well as interviews with teachers and students, in order to provide recommendations for improvement.
-Materials will be revised based on this feedback before they are published beginning in Summer 2022.
+Curricular units are then piloted in classrooms across the state, reflecting a diversity of geography, student demographics, and teacher experience.
+Throughout the pilot, an independent, third-party evaluation team draws on classroom observations and artifacts, as well as interviews with teachers and students, in order to provide recommendations for improvement.
+Ultimately, when the materials are published, they will have gone through multiple rounds of piloting, feedback, and revision in order to ensure their quality and usability in classrooms.

-Investigating History is currently being piloted in nineteen schools across Massachusetts, and access to the materials is currently limited to the pilot schools.
+Investigating History is currently being piloted in 38 districts across Massachusetts, and access to the materials is currently limited to the pilot schools through the 2022-23 school year.

-Once each unit has been piloted, the evaluation findings as well as feedback from pilot districts will be used to revise the materials.
 When released, Investigating History will be an open-source curriculum: free and available to anyone to use and modify.
-We currently anticipate publishing the first set of units in Summer 2022.
+We currently anticipate published Investigating History on the following timetable:

 DESE does not mandate that schools or districts use any specific curricular materials.
 Investigating History is intended to provide schools with a vetted, high-quality curriculum and professional development option that is directly aligned to the Massachusetts History and Social Science Framework.
 Whether to adopt these resources will be a decision made on a local level.

-Initially, Investigating History will comprise ten units across fifth, sixth, and seventh grades.
+Initially, Investigating History will comprise twelve units across fifth, sixth, and seventh grades.
 The content covered in each unit is grounded in the grade-level content standards of the 2018 History/Social Science Framework :

 When challenging topics like racism, prejudice, and bigotry appear in these content standards, the materials and professional development are thoughtfully designed to support teachers in engaging in honest, informed conversations surrounding these issues.
 To this end, the curriculum will address not only instances of racial oppression and prejudice in developmentally appropriate ways, but also highlight the individuals and movements who have challenged it, and the way in which diversity has been and continues to be a strength of our nation.